-(9) Verification of certification to practice medicine and surgery or osteopathic medicine under Chapter 4731. of the Revised Code; and
+(9) Verification of an active license to practice medicine and surgery or osteopathic medicine under Chapter 4731. of the Revised Code; and

-(10) Any other information requested by the department of health.
+(10) Any other information requested by the department .

-(C) The director of health shall grant an application for placement in a health resource shortage area and participation in the physician loan repayment program if all of the following apply:
+(C) The director shall grant an application for placement in a health resource shortage area and participation in the physician loan repayment program if all of the following apply:

 (1) Funds are available in the physician loan repayment fund;